phyloacc/PhyloAcc/docs/refactor-handoff-plan.md

 #### RNG and shared mutable state

-The current RNG story is the highest priority issue.

-- GT `BPP_C` aliases `bpp.RNG`, so parallel element workers can share one mutable GSL RNG.
-- ST `BPP_C` allocates a per-worker GSL RNG but seeds each worker with the same `bpp.seed`.
-- ST still uses global `rand()` in the Z sampler.
-- GT also uses shared `std::mt19937` state for site shuffling through `bpp.twister2` inside the OpenMP element loop.

-The fix should cover all random streams, not just GSL:

-- `gsl_rng*`
-- `rand()`
-- `std::mt19937 twister`
-- `std::mt19937 twister2`

-Recommended direction:

-1. Define the reproducibility contract first.
-For example, repeated runs with the same seed should match for the same thread count; decide separately whether `NUM_THREAD=1` and `NUM_THREAD>1` must be byte-identical.
-2. Add one shared deterministic seed-derivation helper, using base seed plus stable coordinates such as program kind, chain, element ID, model ID, and block/iteration where needed.
+The active seed contract is one public `SEED` parameter.
+ST and GT derive all run-wide, worker, site-shuffle, and gene-tree-shuffle streams internally from that seed plus stable coordinates such as program kind, chain, element ID, block, and stream label.

-3. Give each worker its own RNG state.
-4. Replace global `rand()` with worker-owned RNG draws.
-5. Avoid advancing shared `std::mt19937` state inside parallel loops.
+This contract is intended to make repeated runs byte-identical for the same seed, including `NUM_THREAD=1` versus `NUM_THREAD>1`.
+Deprecated GT parameters `SEEDS` and `SEED2` are accepted but ignored with a warning.

 #### Input and config validation